BARK0VADER/CSIT-231_Lab2/README.md

 the number entered by the user.
 - If recursion is not desired, call a function that does not utilize recursion to calculate the factorial of N (N!).
 Where N is the number entered by the user.

+#extra 3 points if you can make it so the user can enter any capitalization or not of Y and N
+-n, y
+-N, Y
+-n -> N
+if you google the function, state where the source was found or else point deduction